 - Provide valuable input on species in key planning documents such as State Wildlife Action Plans

-While the current version (2.1) of the Index is tailored for use in the 48 conterminous United States or Canada, use of the Index can be extended to other regions through modification of specific factors and exposure categories and accommodation of lower-resolution climate predictions.
+While the current version (3.0) of the Index is tailored for use in the 48 conterminous United States, use of the Index can be extended to other regions through modification of specific factors and exposure categories and accommodation of lower-resolution climate predictions.

 Every day, we learn more about our climate, the changes it is undergoing, and the impacts of those changes on biodiversity.
 NatureServe actively incorporates that new knowledge into our databases, tools, and services.
-Released in April 2011, version 2.1 of the NatureServe Climate Change Vulnerability Index reflects these advances in our understanding of how climate change affects plants and animals.
+Completed in April 2015, version 3.0 of the NatureServe Climate Change Vulnerability Index reflects these advances in our understanding of how climate change affects plants and animals.

 - Use the online version of the Index.
 Obtain a free user account on the Collaboratory for Adaptation to Climate Change, log in, and then use the tool.
 This version makes it easy for teams of collaborating scientists to work on the same database.

 We have translated the Climate Change Vulnerability Index into Spanish and adapted for use in the tropical Andes.
 Download the Andes version (based on U.S. version 2.1; 6.7MB).

 Download the Canadian version of the Index, tailored for projected climates in Canada and using examples of species occurring in Canada.

 Download Climate Data in GIS format for use with the NatureServe Climate Change Vulnerability Index v2.1.
 All data from the Climate Wizard development team.

 - Historical Temperature Variation (F)

 - Historical Temperature Variation (C)